 Did you know you should have an emergency savings account that is separate from your other accounts with a specified amount of funds?

 Unexpected expenses can derail a sound financial plan quickly if there are no emergency savings in place.

 Your emergency fund should have at least three months of expenses in reserves.
 Six months of reserves are ideal.
 This allows you to have a budgeting tool to be ready when the unexpected occurs so that you don’t find the need to rack up credit card debt again.

 Once you have your emergency fund in place, there is no need to keep feeding it.
 Just be sure to keep an eye on the balance and keep it topped up for those unexpected expenses.

 3. You know to save money, but how much money?

 A rule of thumb is to save 20% of your income.
-This amount may not be enough (or maybe too much) given your financial goals and current situation.
+This amount may not be enough or might be too much given your financial goals and current situation.

-Before you start putting aside 20% of your net earnings as savings, you will want to assess how you can curb or eliminate any of your bad money habits first.
+Before you start putting aside 20% of your net earnings as savings, you should assess how you can curb or eliminate any of your bad money habits first.
 Start by reviewing what your net income is and realistically what your living expenses are and work to make the proper adjustments.